 Just gorgeous bourgogne blanc, but I think this is Chassagne in all but name (Cassaneas is the ancient name for Chassagne).
 On the nose, sweet fruit at first, but becomes more taut: lemon, slathered with minerals, sweet lime.
 On the palate, ultra-focused acidity, crystalline lemon and lime, sour apple.
 Lovelt mouthfeel and a very focused and refreshing finish.
 Fantastic.
-Better than the 17 Dancer Bourgogne Blanc, which shows a bit more overt oak. — a year ago
+Better than the 17 Dancer Bourgogne Blanc, which shows a bit more overt oak. — 2 years ago

 Delicious wine, lot’s of red fruit, medium bodied and very balanced with good acidity and approachable tannins.
 Drank side to side with the 2017 and we preferred the 2016 at this stage.